Differences between American and European Universities

 Time to Complete

-Normally, university programs in the US take four years to complete whereas most undergraduate programs in Europe can be completed in three years.
-So depending on your schedule and how long you want to be in school, you have a choice when it comes to deciding where to go based on the amount of time you want to be in school.
+Normally, university programs in the US take four years to complete whereas most undergraduate programs in Europe take three years.
+So, depending on your schedule and how long you want to be in school, you have a choice based on the amount of time you want to be in school.

 General Education Classes

-Many students at American universities don’t have to declare a major right away - they can wait until their second year.
-This gives students time to take different classes in business, medicine, communication and more - allowing them to find the path they want to pursue.
-Since students have many options and more time (four years), they have the opportunity to find out what they like.
 In European universities, students usually know what they want to pursue when they start or as early as when they are filling out their college application.
-This proves beneficial for many students as they know what their focus is right from the start so they are able to go really in-depth and learn about that specific major and those areas.
+This proves beneficial for many students as they know what their focus is right from the start, so they dive quickly into their major disciplines.

-Many American universities pride themselves on campus culture.
-This includes sports, clubs, teams and extracurricular activities that are offered on campus.
-Many students are apart of the sports teams and clubs that help to build relationships between one another.
+Many American universities pride themselves on campus culture created by sports, clubs, teams, and extracurricular activities.
+Many students are a part of the sports teams and clubs that build relationships.
 For a lot of state schools in the US, sports teams are a huge part of the college’s culture.
-Many students come together on game days to cheer on their school and this helps to elevate school spirit.
+Many students come together on game days to cheer on their school, which elevates school spirit.

-No matter where you decide to study abroad, it will be a fulfilling experience for you.
-Whether you indulge in campus or city life, you will make tons of memories, come across many opportunities and learn something new while being in a new country!
+No matter where you decide to study abroad, it will be a fulfilling experience.
+Whether you indulge in campus or city life, you will make tons of memories, come across many opportunities, and learn something new while being in a new country.